 EBP/QI and Research Projects at UnityPoint Health — Allen Hospital

-If you will be doing research or EBP/QI projects at UnityPoint Health—Allen Hospital, you need to be aware of the following information in order to ensure cooperation and approval from the project setting.
+If you will be doing research or EBP/QI projects at UnityPoint Health — Allen Hospital, you need to be aware of the following information to ensure cooperation and approval from the project setting.

 Obtaining Documentation of Cooperation